roseengineering/rfems/README.md

 # Rfems

 This script lets you run an openEMS FDTD simulation from a collection of STL 3D models.
-To use this script you need to have openEMS installed as well as its Python API extension.
+To use the script, first you need to have openEMS installed as well as its Python API extension.
 You will also need a method to generate the STL files that will compose your FDTD model.
 The example models in this repo use Python and Openscad to do this.
 But you can use whatever you want.